 This work is sketched in this way.
-In section~\ref{NLO}, we discuss the lowest order dispersion relations for quarks along with the expressions of the effective quark and gluon propagators.
+In section~\ref{NLO}, we discuss the lowest-order dispersion relations for quarks and the expressions of the effective quark and gluon propagators.
 Then in section~\ref{sec:nlo_formalism}, we present the NLO formalism for slow-moving quarks.
 In this section, we present the expression for NLO dispersion laws from which one can extract the NLO quark energies and damping rates of order $g^{2}T$.
-These quantities have a direct correspondence with the HTL effective NLO quark self-energy $\Sigma^{(1)}$.
-This contribution $\Sigma^{(1)}$ to the NLO quark self-energy is calculated further in this section, and we present an explicit analytic result of $\Sigma^{(1)}$ in terms of the three- and four-point HTL effective vertex integrals.
-After that, in section~\ref{sec:ver_int}, by using the Feynman technique, the solid-angle integrals has been calculated, which are present in the vertex HTL.
-In section~\ref{sec5}, we evaluate the different terms of NLO quark self-energy and give the description of how these terms have been evaluated numerically.
+These quantities directly correspond with the HTL effective NLO quark self-energy $\Sigma^{(1)}$.
+This contribution $\Sigma^{(1)}$ to the NLO quark self-energy is calculated further in this section, and we present a detailed analytic result of $\Sigma^{(1)}$ in terms of the three- and four-point HTL effective vertex integrals.
+In section~\ref{sec4}, we evaluate the different terms of NLO quark self-energy and describe how these terms have been evaluated numerically.
 In section~\ref{sec:result}, we have plotted the NLO quark self-energy w.r.t. the ratio of momentum and energy.
-Then we plotted the dispersion relations using the above quantity.
+Then we plotted the NLO correction to dispersion relations using the above quantity.
+We encapsulate the paper in the last section~\ref{sec:summary}.

-In the last section~\ref{sec:summary}, we encapsulate the paper.
-In appendix~\ref{sec:appendixA}, we present the derivation of the three and four-vertex HTL.
-In appendix~\ref{sec:appendixB}, we give the derivation of effective gluon and quark propagators which are utilised in section five.
+In appendix~\ref{sec:appendixA}, we present the derivation of the three and four-point HTL vertices.
+After that, in appendix~\ref{appendixB}, by using the Feynman technique, the solid-angle integrals have been calculated, which are present in the vertex HTL.
+In appendix~\ref{sec:appendixC}, we give the derivation of effective gluon and quark propagators utilized in section four.